Abhishek10351/My_Learning/Project/git.md

 @@ -c,d +m,n @@

-- indicates old file, + indicates new file c-d lines are shown from old m-n lines are shown from new
+-indicates old file, + indicates new file c-d lines are shown from old m-n lines are shown from new

-10
+*

 git log # view history (latest to earliest) q - quit